jralph/jQuery-Tabs/README.md

 </html>
 ```

 With the above code, when a tab link is clicked, it will open the corresponding tab.
 The script will also close any other open tabs before opening the requested tab.
+When the tab is opened, a class of `.tab-active` will be added to the currently open tab link.

 *Note: No CSS is requried, but you may wish to add a display:none to each of the tab div's to make sure that they are hidden while the page is loading.
 If not, the divs will be visible until the script is called.*